 For capital, funding and liquidity purposes, Santander UK operates on a standalone basis and is subject to regular and rigorous monitoring by external parties.
-In addition, for capital purposes, the Company operates as part of the Non ring-fenced bank Capital Support Deed with Santander Financial Services plc and Santander Equity Investments Limited.
+In addition, for capital purposes, the Company operates as part of the ring-fenced bank sub group Capital Support Deed.
+For funding and liquidity purposes, the Company operates as part of the Domestic Liquidity sub-group.